safetyAI/ChatSafetyAI/README.md

 - [ ] bounding boxes for hazards on photos
 - [ ] automatic indexing of custom databases for RAG

+### 09-10-25
+- custom database functionality 75% done
+- - env variable to hide custom database tab and logic while it is still under development

 ### 09-03-25
 - env variable to check user budgets (disabled if not defined)
 - env variable to record logs and save them to the database